What’s New

 The season of fiery reds, orange and yellows is fast approaching, and we’re so excited we’ve already planned out where we’re going!

 Given the winds and unstable weather at this time of year, the window of opportunity to catch autumn colors is actually as transient as sakura.
-So we’re sharing three of our own go-to autumn spots in Komatsu to help you plan an efficient autumn chase, especially with the long weekend coming up!
+So we’re sharing some of our own go-to autumn spots in Komatsu to help you plan an efficient autumn chase, especially with the long weekend coming up!

 *Autumn colors in Komatsu peak on average around early November.